 - Resume (Optional)

 ERAU does not have required minimums at this time.
 Below are the averages for an accepted student.

-In most cases, ERAU does its best to transfer as many credits into the university as possible.
-Classes will only be transferred in if they are deemed by our records office and faculty as equivalent classes required for degree completion, including open electives.
+In most cases, ERAU does its best to transfer as many credits into the University as possible.
+Credits will only be transferred if they are deemed by our Records Office and faculty as equivalent classes required for degree completion.
+This includes open electives.